[HISTORY: Adopted by the Town of Dennis 5-5-1980 Annual Town Meeting, Art. 48. Amendments noted where applicable.]

-No topsoil, subsoil, gravel, sand or other earth shall be excavated in the Town of Dennis without first having obtained a permit from the Board of Selectmen.
+No topsoil, subsoil, gravel, sand or other earth shall be excavated in the Town of Dennis without first having obtained a permit from the Select Board.

 This bylaw shall not apply to land in public use, nor shall it apply to materials removed or excavated for the purpose of improving, grading, landscaping or cultivating the ground nor for construction of Town of Dennis approved structures and subdivisions.

 Earth removal pits that are in operation on May 6, 1980, shall not be regulated by this bylaw.
 An area that is repeatedly used for earth removal for commercial purposes shall be deemed an earth removal pit.